International Patent Filing Via Patent Co-Operation Treaty (PCT)

 The Paris Convention is an international treaty that allows applicants to file the first application in their home country.
 That application is referred to as a priority document or filing, and the date it is filed is called the priority date.

 The priority filing starts a 12-month period within which a further application called a Paris Convention application (or a direct application claiming priority) can be filed elsewhere, claiming Paris Convention priority back to the priority date.
 To the extent that the content of the Paris Convention application is disclosed in the earlier priority document, it will be backdated to the priority date.

 The 12-month convention period lets the applicant seek funding, perform market research, and turn an idea into a commercial product.
 All of these can be done following a single filing without risking a loss of rights in other countries.

 If the Paris Convention didn’t exist, applicants would need to coordinate simultaneous filing in all countries that are of potential interest at the very start of the process.
 This would be complicated and costly, bearing in mind the need for translations in many countries.

 Comparison of PCT Application Vs Convention Application

 (a) For entering in National Phase Filing, a Convention Application allows only 12 months from the priority date while a PCT Application provides around 30/31 months.
-This additional helps in determining the desirability of seeking protection in foreign countries, to appoint local patent agents in each foreign country, to prepare the necessary translations and to pay the national fees;
+This additionally helps in determining the desirability of seeking protection in foreign countries, to appoint local patent agents in each foreign country, to prepare the necessary translations, and to pay the national fees;

 (b) If an international application is in the form prescribed by the PCT, it cannot be rejected on formal grounds by any PCT Contracting State patent Office during the national phase of the processing of the application;